project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/05-dynamic-colors.md

 > [!NOTE]
 > Unity can only use attributes that were explicitly sent by GAMA.
 If `food` is not included in `add_geometries_to_send`, it will not be available in the Unity dynamic color settings.

-1. Open the **Dynamic Color** foldout.
-2. Enable the override.
-3. Choose **Continuous** mode.
-4. Enter the attribute name, here `food`.
-5. Pick the base color.
-6. Set the numeric range.
-7. Tune the light and dark variation.
-In the example below, both sliders are set to `0.5`.

 With **Base Color** set to green, **Min Value** set to `0`, **Max Value** set to `1`, **Invert** disabled, and both light/dark sliders set to `0.5`, Unity maps